-Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent
+E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Subproperty of:

-Scope note: This property links the instance of E66 Formation to the instance of E74 Group that it founded...
+Scope note: This property associates the instance of E66 Formation with the instance of E74 Group that it founded.

-• the formation of the CIDOC CRM SIG at the August 2000 CIDOC Board meeting (E66) has formed the CIDOC CRM Special Interest Group (E74)
+the formation of the CIDOC CRM SIG at the August 2000 CIDOC Board meeting (E66) has formed the CIDOC CRM Special Interest Group (E74)